MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint reviews/sprint_review-3.md

 ---

 ### What could we have done better?
-1.more communication between frontend and backend teams
+1. more communication between frontend and backend teams

 2. need more practice with coding in VS

-3.members can speak up more often to drive further meetings
+3 .members can speak up more often to drive further meetings